Invoice Factoring vs. MCA Advances: You Be the Judge

 Client’s Risk of Repayment of the Advance

 All advances, whether through factoring or through merchant cash or ACH advances, must be repaid.
-Here, factoring simply wins hands down as an option since the only risk a business owner shoulders regarding repayment of the advance to the factor, is the risk that an invoice is declined for payment by a customer because of a trade dispute or if a customer actually goes bankrupt while an invoice is being financed.
+Here, in the risk to lender area, factoring simply wins hands down as an option since the only risk a business owner shoulders regarding repayment of the advance to the factor, is the risk that an invoice is declined for payment by a customer because of a trade dispute or if a customer actually goes bankrupt while an invoice is being financed.
 But, these situations are rare and factors additionally review the credit of the customers of a business prior to financing.
 So, the repayment for the factor’s advance as part of the purchase of the invoices is assured.

 Financing Your Clients: Factoring vs. Merchant Cash and ACH